xiix0/scam/README.md

-You are farsighted, a good planner, an ardent lover, and a faithful friend.
+You will have a long and boring life.